 #2 You get a real friend out of it

 While work friends and real friends seem to operate in two different life hemispheres, once in a while you’ll find a person that makes the transition.
 I’ve met some of my greatest friends through work.
-And the statistics back it up, too.
-You’ll make 1/3 of all your adult friendships at work.
+And the statistics back it up, too: You’ll make a third of all your adult friendships at work.

 It’s hard to make friends outside of school and uni.
 That’s because it’s only in specified circumstances like work or study that meaningful bonds are ripe for creation.
 Make the most of the ones you can.

 #3 You’re better at your job

 While your boss may think that your discussion of last night’s Bachelor episode is slacking off, it’s actually crucial for employee productivity.